DocuSign Integration

 Important: Throughout the course of this article, certain actions will be performed within DocuSign.
 Additionally, the article may reference DocuSign's documentation.
 PensionPro cannot provide any direct support for the use of DocuSign outside of general instructions, and is likewise not responsible for any changes made to the functionality of DocuSign or its documentation.

-• Account Name: If integrated, contains the name of the associated DocuSign account.
+Account Name If integrated, contains the organization name and owner of the associated DocuSign account.

 • Active if integration is established